corda/corda/samples/simm-valuation-demo/README.md

 Once the portfolio has some trades, you can start the valuation and agreement flow.
 Do this by clicking the "Agree Valuations" tab and then the "Start Calculations" button.
 The flow will execute and then the web page will demonstrate a simulation of the agreement as it proceeds.
 Eventually, the flow will complete with the Initial Margin figures being agreed by and then signed by both nodes.
 For more details on exactly what is happening here, please see the link in the Introduction and Background section.

-Please note that any url text after `simmvaluationdemo` should not be bookmarked or navigated directly to as they are only for aesthetics.
+Please note that any URL text after `simmvaluationdemo` should not be bookmarked or navigated directly to as they are only for aesthetics.

 ### Shutting down